 - Not constructive with their criticism

-If you keep on spending time with these, you will be burning off your time.
+If you keep spending time with these, you will burn off your time.

 Keep your focus on friends who you can count on!